jbindiehacker420/JimiLand/README.md

    - Add comprehensive docstrings
    - Keep functions focused and modular

+## Live Site
+The site is live at: https://CajunJimi.github.io/JimiLand/

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.